Workhouse Links and Resources

 - Hawkings, David (2011) Pauper Ancestors: A Guide to the Records Created by the Poor Laws in England and Wales

-- Federation Family History Societies
+- Federation of Family History Societies

 - Scottish Association of Family History Societies